mrhenry/is-looking-for/fulltime-developer.md

 Mr. Henry can offer you a friendly, flexible, horizontal and supportive work environment, with lots of first-hand professional experience.
 We encourage continuous learning and constructive feedback.

-A chance to grow your skills, with a team of talented women and men, on an international scale.
+A chance to grow your skills, with a team of talented people, on an international scale.
 Getting experience from building large ànd small projects, used by many, many users online.
-Believe us, it's huge.

 Sparkling rainbows and friendship will be yours for all eternity.
 If you think you're up for the job, send over some of your work & a little something about yourself.
 If we like what we see, we'd love to invite you for a chat.